 Care for the economic and social development of Kaurna People on Kaurna Land is a shared responsibility.
 KYAC and Kaurna people will exercise their right to pursue Kaurna economic and social development.
-City of Adelaide and other Government Agencies are strongly encouraged and could become leaders when make reasonable actions to include KYAC and Kaurna people in the broader economic development of the State.
+The City of Adelaide and other government agencies are strongly encouraged to take reasonable actions to include KYAC and Kaurna people in the broader economic development of the state, and become leaders in this effort.
 All activities should be aware and designed to minimise harmful impacts on Country, particularly where significant cultural and heritage values occur.
 By effectively implementing these principles, both through our own efforts and by supporting those of others, it is anticipated that: